Cellulose Biodegradation Models; An Example of Cooperative Interactions in Structured Populations: Cellulose bio-degradation: structure and mechanisms

 \subsubsection{Cleaving Mechanism 1}

-Since the time spent by an individual enzyme $e_2$ on the reducing end can significantly differ from the time of locating a reducing end, it is useful to distinguish two states of $e_2$: the {\it attached} and {\it detached} states.
-In the first mechanism we distinguish these two states: we let $e_{21}(t)$ represent the mass of detached $e_2$ (which may wander freely or on a leash, that is attached to a bacterial cell wall), and let $e_{22}(t)$ represent the mass of enzymes $e_2$ attached to a reducing end.
-Also, we let $m_1$, $m_2>0$ be the masses of individual enzymes $e_1$, $e_2$, respectively, and $S(t)$ be the number of {\em unoccupied} reducing ends.
-The quantities $e_{22}$, $S$ and $T$ are then related via the equation
+Since the time spent by an individual exoglucanase enzyme $e_2$ locating a {landing site} may differ significantly from the time it is attached to the landing site, it is useful to consider two states for exoglucanase, namely {\it detached} and {\it attached} states.
+In the first mechanism we distinguish them, letting $e_{2D}(t)$ represent the amount of detached $e_2$ (which may wander freely or on a leash, that is attached to a bacterial cell wall), and $e_{2A}(t)$ the amount attached to a landing site. \cmt{Denoting the total number of landing sites by $T(t)$ and the number of {\em unoccupied} landing sites by $S(t)$, it then follows that}

-We suppose that, at any moment of time, unoccupied spots $S(t)$ become occupied (or attacked) by the detached enzymes $e_{21}$ at a certain rate to be described.
-Next, we assume that an individual attached enzyme $e_{22}$ cleaves off cellobiose units from the reducing end, again with a given rate.
-Also, we assume that some proportion of the (attached) enzyme $e_{22}$ detaches from a reducing end, and that a fraction $\theta_r\in[0,1]$ of those ends (from which the enzyme $e_{22}$ detached) become unusable.
+We suppose that, at any moment of time, unoccupied spots $S(t)$ become occupied (or attacked) by the detached enzymes $e_{2D}$ at a certain rate to be described.
+Next, we assume that an individual attached enzyme $e_{2A}$ cleaves off cellobiose units from the {cellulose chain}, again with a given rate.
+Also, we assume that some proportion of the (attached) enzyme $e_{2A}$ detaches from {a landing site}, and that some fraction $\theta_r\in[0,1]$ of those {sites} \cmt{become unavailable for landing, that is, the landing sites are destroyed.}

-\begin{remark} \rm This first mechanism is more realistic since it takes into account time spent by the enzyme on the reducing end.
-This mechanism can be employed for modeling systems where both non-complex and complex cellulases are present. \end{remark}